 The academic advising process is the basis for student course selection and registration.
 Each academic department identifies faculty or professionals who serve as advisers to students.
 Before registration, students must meet with their adviser and receive approval for their anticipated program of study.
 Click here for a current list of Undergraduate Advisers.

 The University Registrar places an Advisement (XAC) Hold on the student’s record before each registration period.
 Once a student meets with their adviser, the hold is removed by the adviser and the student can register.

 Students may audit a course with an advisor's approval.
 Regular tuition fees apply.
 Approval of the academic department is required prior to auditing a class, and will only be allowed when classroom space permits.
 Credits for an audited course do not count toward a student’s enrollment status, and grades will not be received or included in GPA calculations.
-An audited course will be annotated by AUD on the student transcript.
-Students must decide to audit a class during the registration period (by the Add/Drop deadline) by completing the appropriate form at the Office of the Registrar.
+An audited course will be annotated by R on the student transcript.
+Students must decide to audit a class during the registration period (by the Add/Drop deadline) by completing the appropriate form at the Office of Records and Registration.
 The decision to audit a course may not be changed once selected, and students may not choose to audit course for which they are already enrolled “for-credit” after the add/drop deadline.

 Building Code Key: